MalloZup/malloblog/content/posts/api-thoughts.md

 This is also why API are bad in general.

-But I think we can change this.
+But I think we can change this

 # shifting the mental model:

+# Do we need to deprecate remove?
+Or when we need to do it
+WIP:

 # Semantic versioning is not the whole solution of the problem